ahmadabd/FoodRecommended/README.md

 Its an application with go-lang that recommend u food in random

 ## Next Steps
-1. Get and Send request and response usign request and response structs and use cuncurrency
-2. Add cmd using cli packge
+1. Add cmd using cli packge